TechFusionHQ/tf_form/README.md

 TechFusion form builder and validator

 ## Usage
-### 1. Create a Form with a GlobalKey
+### Create a `TFForm` with a GlobalKey

-First, create a TFForm.
-The TFForm widget acts as a container for grouping and validating multiple form fields.
+First, create a `TFForm`.
+The `TFForm` widget acts as a container for grouping and validating multiple form fields.

-When creating the form, provide a GlobalKey.
-This uniquely identifies the TFForm, and allows validation of the form in a later step.
+When creating the form, provide a `GlobalKey`.
+This uniquely identifies the `TFForm`, and allows validation of the form in a later step.

 ```dart
     final _formKey = GlobalKey<TFFormState>();